Shady-shaikh/eureka-app/README.md

 ## Usage

-* You need to create sales man and todays beat from beat internal users and beat calendar master
+* You need to create sales man and todays beat from internal users and beat calendar master
-* First make an outelt then data will be gone in business parter module where you can see pending request section just fill out the details
+* First make an outelt then data will be reflected  in business parter module (eureka website) where you can see pending request section just fill out the details
-* Do assign same beat that you have created in beat calendar in above form
+* Do assign same beat that you have created in beat calendar master (eureka website) in above form
 * After saving details you can check daily beats module you just need click on start to start that beat than outlet than you can create orders also
 * we have given couple of features like comments, soh, outstanding, visibility etc on outlet view page
 * you can click on + button to create orders and add item then go to cart to place that order